 1. Children’s Village:

-Engage your little ones in a world of fun and discovery with specially curated activities and entertainment tailored just for them.
+Engage your little ones in a world of fun and discovery with specially curated activities, entertainment and workshops just for them.

 2. Live Entertainment: